astromechza/score-eg-thumbnail-service/README.md

 # score-eg-thumbnail-service

 An example service that accepts reads a queue of image events and responds to them with generated thumbnails.
+This is used by <https://github.com/astromechza/score-eg-image-service>.

 The message protocol is very simple: